matroberts/go-cd-console-summary/README.md

 # go-cd-console-summary
-Makes a web page which picks out error and warning from a go.cd console.log.
+Makes a web page which picks out errors and warnings from a go.cd console.log.

 How to set up console summary: